Are you looking for help with an application to Supreme Court in British Columbia?

 Think about the difference between facts and opinions.
 If you can put the words “I think” before your statement, it’s probably an opinion.
 Therefore, it should not be included in your material attached.
 The judge or master needs a reason to make the order that you are seeking.
 Therefore, be concise and keep your documents short.
 There is only a limited amount of time for hearing your case.

-In the lobby of the courthouse there will be paper on the wall.
+In the lobby of the courthouse, there will be a paper on the wall.
 It will tell you which court on your application is to be heard.
-In chambers hearings start at 9:45am.
+In chambers, hearings start at 10 am.
 Therefore, you should arrive early so you can find the courtroom.
-When you get to the court room inform the court clerk that you are there.
+When you get to the courtroom inform the court clerk that you are there.

 The judge or master may have reviewed your file before the hearing.
 But they will have had limited time to review your materials.
 You will be given time to tell the judge or master what order you are seeking.
 You should refer to the highlights of your affidavit.
 There will not be time to read your affidavit out loud.
 That is why it’s important to prepare a summary in note form.
 This will cover what you want to say at the hearing so you can make your presentation in a clear and logical way.
 The goal is to make the judge or master comfortable in signing the court order.